Skip links

 The Frontal Lobe

 The frontal lobe is the area of the brain which controls cognition including decision-making, impulse control, memory, planning, and reaction time.
 Individuals who struggle with drug abuse and alcohol abuse have likely acquired damage to their frontal lobe by continuous disturbances, causing a shift in their thinking behaviours.
-Including the behaviour to repeat drug and alcohol abuse for an increase in pleasure.
+Including the behaviour of repeating drug and alcohol abuse for an increase in pleasure.

 The Brain Stem